vippsas/vipps-developers/newsletters/2022-03-newsletter.md

 The Vipps eCom API now supports both partial capture (as before) and release of the remainder of the reserved amount.

-If you wish to cancel an order which you have partially captured send a [`PUT:/ecomm/v2/payments/{orderId}/cancel`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/cancelPaymentRequestUsingPUT) request with the following property added to the body `shouldReleaseRemainingFunds: true`.
+If you wish to cancel an order which you have partially captured: Send a [`PUT:/ecomm/v2/payments/{orderId}/cancel`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/cancelPaymentRequestUsingPUT) request with `shouldReleaseRemainingFunds: true` in the body.
 The payment must be `RESERVED` for this to take effect.
 See:
 [Cancelling a partially captured order](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#cancelling-a-partially-captured-order).